-Our friends Chris and Yvonne asked us to dinner and John chose Saigon Restaurant as the place to eat.
-At first I thought John was overcome with a fever, as that was probably the last place I would have thought he would chose would be an ethnic restaurant.
-However, we went once before and both of us truly enjoyed it, and with more than 100 items on the menu there were plenty of reasons to return.
+Our friends Chris and Yvonne asked us to dinner and Rahul chose Saigon Restaurant as the place to eat.
+At first, I thought Rahul was overcome with a fever, as that was probably the last place I would have thought he would choose would be an ethnic restaurant.
+However, we went once before and both of us truly enjoyed it, and with more than 100 items on the menu, there were plenty of reasons to return.

 I’m going to suggest that we eat here once a month and call is “Pho with Phriends.”
 This was my duck soup:

 After devouring our entrees, Chris and Yvonne ordered bubble teas, which we saw one gentleman make behind the counter the entire time that we were dining, and I ordered a Vietnamese Coffee.
 Bubble teas were very popular, but I only saw one other person drinking a Vietnamese coffee within my view in the restaurant.